-How do I file a claim for damages to my vehicle caused by a pothole?
+How do I file a claim for damages to my vehicle?

 Claims under $1,000

-Upon receipt of your damage claim under $1,000, MDOT will investigate the incident to determine if the above conditions were met.
-We will make every effort to respond to your claim within 90 days.
-Please be advised that the majority of claims are denied under governmental immunity laws.
+Upon receipt of your damage claim under $1,000, MDOT will investigate the incident.
+Investigations typically take at least 90 days.
+Please be advised that the majority of defect claims are denied under governmental immunity laws.

 If your alleged damage claim is $1,000 or more, you can recover only by filing a lawsuit against MDOT.
 You should consult a private attorney if you want to pursue this option.